 This guide describes in detail the connection of each wire.
 Also included are possible applications of each wire.
 This system was designed with the ultimate in flexibility and security in mind.
 Many of the wires have more than one possible function.
-Please read the instructions carefully to ensure a thorough understanding of this unit and how it operates.
+Please read carefully to ensure a thorough understanding of this unit.

-H1/1 ORANGE (-) GROUND-WHEN-ARMED OUTPUT
+H1/1 ORANGE (-) ground-when-armed output

 This wire supplies a (-) ground as long as the system is armed.
 This output ceases as soon as the system is disarmed.
-The orange wire is pre-wired to control the p/n 8618 starter kill relay.
+The orange wire is pre-wired to control the 8618 starter kill relay.
 It can supply up to 500 mA of current.

-NOTE: If connecting the orange wire to control another module, such as a p/n 529T or p/n 530T window module, a 1 amp diode (type 1N4004) will be required.
-(See the following diagram.)
+NOTE: If connecting the orange wire to control another module, such as a 529T or 530T window module, a 1 amp diode (type 1N4004) will be required.
+(See following diagram.)